juniorohanyere/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The 7-create_global_variable script creates a new global variable with name: BEST and value: School The 8-true_knowledge script prints the result of the addition of 128 with the value stores in the environment variable TRUEKNOWLEDGE, followed by a new line
 The 9-divide_and_rule script prints the result of POWER and DIVIDE, followed by a new line, given that POWER and DIVIDE are environment variables
+The 10-love_exponent_breath script displays the result of BREATH to the power LOVE